secretGeek/csvs/README.md

 		must match this ABNF:

-A `csvs` file has this format (expressed in [ABNF (rfc4234.txt)](https://www.ietf.org/rfc/rfc4234.txt)) (not-verified currently)
+A `csvs` file has this format (expressed in [ABNF (rfc4234.txt)](https://www.ietf.org/rfc/rfc4234.txt)) (not complete currently, but can use https://tools.ietf.org/tools/bap/ for verifying)

-	csvs = TABLE-DELIMITER file-name TABLE-DELIMITER relative-path TABLE-DELIMITER csv-data *(TABLE-DELIMITER csv-data) [TABLE-DELIMITER [ ( comment [TABLE-DELIMITER] ) / ( comment-file-name TABLE-DELIMITER comment [TABLE-DELIMITER] ) ]]
+	csvs = TABLE-DELIMITER
+			 file-name
+			 TABLE-DELIMITER
+			 relative-path
+			 TABLE-DELIMITER
+			 csv-data
+			 *(TABLE-DELIMITER csv-data)
+				[TABLE-DELIMITER [
+				 ( comment
+					 [TABLE-DELIMITER] )
+				 /

+				 ( comment-file-name
+					 TABLE-DELIMITER
+					 comment
+					 [TABLE-DELIMITER] )
+				]]
+	file-name = (unescaped-file-name / escaped-file-name)
-	file-name = 		; similar to field with the escaping rules...
+								; similar to field with the escaping rules...
 								; but more limited, certain characters not allowed (hmm.. unify platforms?)
 								; Plus no "/" characters.

+	relative-path = (unescaped-path / escaped-path)
-	relative-path = ; similar to field with the escaping rules...
+								; similar to field with the escaping rules...
 								; but more limited... certain characters not allowed.  (hmm.. unify platforms?)
 								; "/" characters allowed... different rules around dots e.g. no "../"
 								; no two "/" in a row.
 								; trailing "/" optional, and assumed in if it's not there.
 								; leading "/" optional, but assumed in if it's not there.

 	comment = field